akeneo/pim-api-docs/content/php-client/resources/product-entities/product-models.md

 **With a cursor**

-This method allows to iterate the product models.
+This method allows you to iterate the product models.
 It will automatically get the next pages for you.
-With this method, it's not possible to get the previous page, or getting the total number of product models.
+With this method, it's not possible to get the previous page, or get the total number of product models.

-As for the paginated method, the search builder can be used and all query parameters are available, except `with_count`.
+As for the paginated method, since the 2.3 version of the Akeneo PIM, the search builder can be used and all query parameters are available, except `with_count`.

 For example, in this example, we only return product values belonging to the channel "ecommerce" by adding the query parameter `'scope' => 'ecommerce'`.